hirokoymj/gcp-study-note/study-app/README.md

 - auto mode - one subnet from each region is automatically created within it.
 - custom mode: you have to create a subnet
 - VPC and the 2 subnets -> custom
+- they need to communicate via private addresses which cannot be achieved with 2 VPCs without Network Peering)
+- Two VPCs -> Network Peering
+- Shared VPC - > a host project and service projects are using same VPC.
+- you always need to enable the ingress traffic as this is never enabled by default.

 # BigQuery